5th Annual Digital Media Award Process

 - Uses credible evidence to substantiate ideas

-- Christopher J. Conover, Research Scholar, Center for Health Policy & Inequalities Research, Duke University; contributor, The Apothecary, Forbes
+- Christopher J. Conover, Retired health policy faculty, Duke University; contributor, The Apothecary, Forbes

 - Megan McArdle, Columnist, Bloomberg View